zray007/Diagnostics-via-Disk/README.md

 ### Launch software

 #### Run using bash script
-Opens the GUI from the bioid created by install script virtual environment
+Opens the GUI from the diagvdisk virtual environment created by install-debian-virtualenv.sh
 ```bash
 bash run.sh
 ```